Medical Malpractice & Negligence

 We put our trust and faith in doctors.
 Unfortunately, doctors do not always practice medicine in accordance with sound medical procedures.
+The third largest cause of death in the United States is medical and hospital negligence.
 When injury and death occur because of substandard care, doctors, hospitals, clinics, and others responsible should all be held to account for their share of the injury and death that result.

 Types of Medical Malpractice